-We try to inspire people to just take control of their oral health, because if you don’t take of your oral health, it affects in so many different aspects of everyone’s lives.
-If your smile and mouth is not together, it affects your relationship, your self-esteem and your health.
+We try to inspire people to just take control of their oral health because if you don’t take of your oral health, it affects so many different aspects of everyone’s lives.
+If your smile and mouth are not together, it affects your relationship, your self-esteem, and your health.

 You don’t have to brush your teeth… …Just the ones you want to keep !!!